DorkOS

 Mesh

-How DorkOS discovers, registers, and manages AI agents across your filesystem
+How DorkOS discovers, registers, and connects AI agents across your filesystem

 Mesh

-Mesh solves this by scanning your filesystem for agent projects, building a registry of known agents, and wiring them into the Relay message bus so they can communicate.
-The discovery process is human-in-the-loop: Mesh finds candidate agents and presents them for your approval before registering them.
+Mesh solves this.
+It scans your filesystem for agent-capable project directories, builds a registry of known agents, and wires them into Relay so they can reach each other.
+Discovery is intentional: Mesh finds candidates and presents them for your approval before anything is registered.

 Discovery

-Discovery is the process of scanning directories to find agent projects.
-Mesh uses pluggable discovery strategies to recognize different types of agents by their filesystem markers.
+Discovery scans directories to find agent projects.
+Mesh uses pluggable detection strategies to recognize different agent types by their filesystem markers.

 Built-in Strategies

-Each strategy implements two methods: detect() checks whether a directory matches the strategy's markers, and extractHints() gathers information about the agent (suggested name, runtime type, inferred capabilities, and description).
+Each strategy checks whether a directory matches its markers and gathers information about the agent — suggested name, runtime type, inferred capabilities, and description.

 Scan Process

-When you trigger a discovery scan, Mesh walks the specified root directories up to a configurable depth (default: 3 levels).
-For each directory, it runs every strategy's detect() method.
-The scan process has several automatic behaviors:
+When you trigger a discovery scan, Mesh walks the specified root directories up to a configurable depth (default: 5 levels).
+For each directory, it runs every strategy's detection logic.
+Several behaviors happen automatically:

-• Auto-import — If a directory already contains a .dork/agent.json manifest file (from a previous registration), the agent is silently imported into the registry without appearing as a candidate.
-This means re-scanning picks up agents that were registered in a previous session.
+• Auto-import — If a directory already has a .dork/agent.json manifest, the agent is silently imported into the registry without appearing as a candidate.
+Re-scanning picks up previously registered agents without requiring you to approve them again.

-• Skip registered — Directories that are already in the registry are skipped entirely, avoiding duplicate registrations.
+• Skip registered — Directories already in the registry are skipped entirely.

-• Skip denied — Directories that have been explicitly denied are also skipped, so you do not see the same unwanted candidates on every scan.
+• Skip denied — Directories you have explicitly denied are also skipped.

 Discovery is non-destructive.
 It only reads filesystem markers — it never modifies your project directories until you explicitly approve a registration.